ibm-cloud-docs/containers/cs_storage_block.md

    - **Example stateful set with anti-affinity rule and delayed block storage creation:**

-     The following example shows how to deploy NGINX as a stateful set with 3 replicas.
+     The following example shows how to deploy NGINX as a stateful set with three replicas.
 The stateful set does not specify the region and zone where the block storage is created.
 Instead, the stateful set uses an anti-affinity rule to ensure that the pods are spread across worker nodes and zones.
 By defining `topologykey: failure-domain.beta.kubernetes.io/zone`, the Kubernetes scheduler cannot schedule a pod on a worker node if the worker node is in the same zone as a pod that has the `app: nginx` label.
 For each stateful set pod, two PVCs are created as defined in the `volumeClaimTemplates` section, but the creation of the block storage instances is delayed until a stateful set pod that uses the storage is scheduled.
 This setup is referred to as [topology-aware volume scheduling](https://kubernetes.io/blog/2018/10/11/topology-aware-volume-provisioning-in-kubernetes/).

      ```
      apiVersion: storage.k8s.io/v1